 Miguel Guitart, Ph.D. is an architect and academic from Madrid, Spain.
 He teaches as Clinical Associate Professor at the Department of Architecture at the School of Architecture and Planning at the University at Buffalo, State University of New York.

-He obtained his Ph.D. in Architecture Summa Cum Laude in 2014 at the Escuela Técnica Superior de Arquitectura de Madrid ETSAM, where he studied architecture, graduating Cum Laude in 2000.
-Guitart obtained his Master’s Degree at the Graduate School of Design GSD at Harvard University, graduating in 2003 as a Fulbright Scholar.
+Guitart obtained his Ph.D in Architecture at the Escuela Técnica Superior de Arquitectura de Madrid (ETSAM), Polytechnic University of Madrid (UPM) in 2014, where he graduated in architecture and became Licensed Architect in Spain in 2000.
+Guitart obtained his Master’s Degree at the Graduate School of Design GSD at Harvard University in 2003 as a J. W. Fulbright Scholar.

-Miguel Guitart is a licensed architect in Spain, and he is a Principal at Madrid-based Gimeno Guitart (www.gimenoguitart.com).
-He previously worked in the office of De Stefano+Partners in Chicago and Equator European Architects in Madrid, contributing to projects both in Europe and the US.
-Guitart currently lives in Buffalo, New York.
+A Principal at Gimeno Guitart (www.gimeno-guitart.com), Guitart has received international recognition (ACSA Faculty Design Honorable Mention, NY State Council for the Arts, or AZ Awards in Canada, among others).
+Guitart previously worked at the office of De Stefano+Partners in Chicago and Equator European Architects in Madrid, contributing to projects both in Europe and the US.